-Regarding a 2014 Land Rover Range Rover Autobiography with 32,828 miles that was involved in a rear-end collision that caused $1,758.92 in damage.
+Regarding our diminished value appraisal of a 2014 Land Rover Range Rover Autobiography with 32,828 miles that was involved in a rear-end collision that caused $1,758.92 in damage.
 The vehicle was not disabled/towed and had no structural damage and no air bag deployment.The claimant made a third-party inherent auto diminished value claim for the vehicle’s loss in value.
 Once a car is repaired after a collision, it is worth less, often much less depending on the severity of the damage.
 Regardless of how well the repairer did his job, nobody will pay as much for a previously wrecked car as they would for an identical one that was never in an accident.
 Presenting a diminished value claim and following it through to a satisfactory conclusion is a daunting task for the average person.
 Obtaining a comprehensive Diminished Value Report is key.

 We learned from these examples from sales managers at Land Rover dealers in Kentucky and surrounding states. – That once it is reported to Carfax you are looking to lose 10-20% depending on what dealer you take it to .
 When the next consumer comes to buy it and they see it has an accident report they will want to pay less so therefore dealers have to sell it for less so they can’t give you the full trade in value.
 Also, that even though it’s a few years old it would still lose some type of value for a minor accident like this; maybe 15% at most, especially if the car was repaired at reputable shop and looks good.
-Generally Range Rovers hold their value well
+Generally Range Rovers hold their value well.

 The opinions of unbiased experts form the basis for the most comprehensive Auto Diminished Value Appraisal available.
 We obtain six of them which absolutely puts the diminished value figure prepared by The St. Lucie Appraisal Company in the ballpark.
 This is what the car owner will experience in the real world.